 In 2000, Kim was invited to join the international Council on Quality and Leadership (CQL) that provides customized consultation and quality enhancement services to providers of services to people with disabilities internationally.
 Kim is actively engaged in many local organizations and advisory committees, including the College of DuPage, the DuPage County Transition Planning Council, and several local Chambers of Commerce.

-Matt Koupal graduated with distinction from Iowa State University’s School of Engineering, and married his bride, JoAnne, 10 days later.
-Matt’s career includes various positions of increasing responsibility at Procter and Gamble and Frito Lay in Kansas, Ohio and Mississippi, before relocating back to Naperville to join a privately-held chemical distribution company as Plant Manager.
-Matt’s career in the chemical industry spanned 23 years before retiring as VP of Operations from Rowell Chemical Corporation February, 2013 and JoAnne returned to work after 35 years of family-raising.
+Matt Koupal graduated with distinction from Iowa State University’s School of Engineering in May, 1978, and married his bride, JoAnne, 10 days later.
+Matt’s career includes various positions of increasing responsibility at Procter and Gamble, Frito Lay, KA Steel Chemicals, Rowell Chemical Corporation and GEA Farm Technologies.

-Matt and JoAnne have two happily married daughters, Amy and Sarah, and four granddaughters and a grandson, in addition to their adopted special son, Luke who lives in a group home attached to Matt and JoAnne’s home.
+Matt and JoAnne have two happily married daughters, Amy and Sarah, and six grandchildren, in addition to their special son, Luke who lives in a group home attached to Matt and JoAnne’s home.